|On this page:||Elsewhere:|

 [varies by college]

 Percentage of employed grads who cited networking and other means as the source of the jobs they accepted.

-- 1st- or 2nd-place job source for all colleges except one for eight years.
+1st- or 2nd-place job source for total university for ten years.

 More details are in our Post-Graduation Report based on our annual survey of the graduating bachelor's degree class.
 There view data by major, and by college, and see other ways graduates found their jobs, with percentages for each.

 Read any article about the job search.
 You'll consistently hear about "the hidden job market" and "unadvertised jobs."
 People find these jobs by networking.

 Technology is great and is an essential tool in recruiting, hiring, and the job search.
 It is essential to carefully follow instructions for applying for jobs online.
 Technology does not replace personal interaction.
 Before you get hired, people need to get to know you.
 Networking is a way of getting to know people, and getting people to know you and to view you favorably if you do it correctly.
 Note that real networking is relationship-building, not just making online connections with people who don't know you.

 Networking is different from applying for jobs but it can lead to one.

 Networking begins with simply talking to people everyone from your professors to your neighbors to your friend's sister to your customer at the place where you work.
 Everyone you talk to may potentially suggest another person who might help you, and your circle of contacts grows get the idea?

 Students in your major or a similar major who are a year or more ahead of you, or have graduated, are an excellent source for information.
 Student organizations related to your major or career interest are a good source for meeting students who are ahead of you.